Vets-Who-Code/windows-dev-guide/README.md

 ### venv

-venv allows you to create virtual environments for your Python projects so you do not run into versioning conflicts.
+venv allows you to create virtual environments for your Python projects, helping to prevent versioning conflicts.

 ```sh
 sudo apt install python3-venv